International Audio Arts Festival

 The HearSay Audio Prize 2019

 One of the initial drivers in making people aware of the Festival was the HearSay Prize.
-It attracted entries from 25 continents last time out.
-The closing date for the 2019 HearSay Audio Prize is 12th December 2018.
+It attracted 158 entries from 28 countries in the year 2019.
+The closing date for the 2019 HearSay Audio Prize was 10th January 2019.
 Click here to get all the details.

-Creating New Work/Celebrating Existing Work There are two entry streams in 2019, one for new work made especially for the prize and the other for great work already broadcast/performed.
-This year's special categories to encourage entries from specific disciplines include Radio Art, audio fiction, (true) storytelling, use of sound, amongst others.
+Creating New Work/Celebrating Existing Work There were two entry streams in 2019, one for new work made especially for the prize and the other for great work already broadcasted/performed.
+This year's special categories to encourage entries from specific disciplines included Radio Art, audio fiction, (true) storytelling, use of sound, amongst others.

-Flights to HearSay for EVERY Award Winner This year EVERY award winner will (among many other great prizes) recieve a free flight to Ireland from anywhere in the world to join us for the HearSay19 Festival.
-And if you've already booked your ticket, your flight costs will be be reimbursed!
+Flights to HearSay for EVERY Award Winner This year EVERY award winner received (among many other great prizes) a free flight to Ireland from anywhere in the world to join us for the HearSay19 Festival.